What Is Hyperhidrosis?

 - Pilocarpine (for glaucoma)

-Uncovering the underlying condition and getting the proper treatment for it will help decrease the sweating of secondary hyperhidrosis.
+Uncovering the medical condition that's causing your hyperhidrosis and getting the proper treatment for it will help lessen the sweating of secondary hyperhidrosis.
 That’s why it’s best to tell your doctor when you’re having a problem with sweating, so that you can uncover the reasons behind it and get it treated.